Enhancing the Safety of Medical Vision-Language Models by Synthetic Demonstrations: Related Work

 \textbf{Medical Vision-Language Models.} The success of generative vision-language models~(VLMs) such as GPT-4~\cite{achiam2023gpt4} and Gemini~\cite{team2024gemini} has inspired the development of vision models for medical image analysis.
 Current medical vision-language models~(Med-VLMs) are primarily developed by fine-tuning open-source VLMs~(e.g., Llava~\cite{liu2024llava}, Mini-GPT4~\cite{zhu2023minigpt}) on biomedical language-image instruction-following datasets~\cite{zhang2023data1,pelka2018data2,subramanian2020data3}.
 Existing Med-VLMs such as Llava-Med~\cite{li2024llavamed}, XrayGPT~\cite{thawkar2023xraygpt}, PathChat~\cite{lu2024pathchat}, and CheXagent~\cite{chen2024chexagent} have demonstrated promising performance in clinical tasks such as report generation for medical images.
 However, the safety and robustness concerns of Med-VLMs remain underexplored.
 Previous works such as Mammo-CLIP~\cite{ghosh2024mammo}, Promptsmooth~\cite{hussein2024promptsmooth}, and Prism~\cite{li2024prism} investigated the robustness of multimodal medical models, but these studies are based on classification models~(e.g. CLIP~\cite{radford2021clip}) and segmentation models~(e.g. SAM~\cite{kirillov2023sam}).
 O2M~\cite{huang2024o2m} first identified the safety concerns of generative Med-VLMs but did not provide effective methods to enhance safety.
 In this work, we propose an inference-time approach to boost the safety of generative Med-VLMs by utilizing synthetic demonstrations.
 Our pipeline is computationally efficient and does not require additional data collection from medical experts.

-\textbf{In-context Learning.} In-context Learning~(ICL) for LLMs/VLMs leverages emergent abilities~\cite{wei2022emergent} to use demonstrations or instructions to improve performance during inference time without optimizing the parameter.
+\textbf{In-context Learning.} In-context Learning~(ICL) for LLMs/VLMs leverages emergent abilities~\cite{wei2022emergent} to use demonstrations or instructions to improve performance during inference time without optimizing the parameters.
 ICL integrates external knowledge or activates the intrinsic knowledge by constructing prompts or demonstrations~\cite{wu2023icl1,liu2022icl2,ye2023icl3,min2022icl4,reynolds2021fewshot,arora2022ask}.
 Recent studies have explored ICL for improving model safety in non-clinical settings~\cite{chen2024demon_jailbreak,wei2023demon_jailbreak,zhou2024icag,anil2024many,xie2023self_reminder,kim2024self_refine}.
 For instance, ICD~\cite{wei2023demon_jailbreak} employs few-shot demonstrations to lower attack success rates, while ICAG~\cite{zhou2024icag} iteratively refines prompts through adversarial training.
 However, these methods do not address the over-defense problem~\cite{varshney2024over_defense}and primarily focus on general LLMs/VLMs.
+Our work is the first to leverage ICL for enhancing the safety of Med-VLMs while providing key insights to mitigate over-defense.
 Our work is the first to leverage ICL for enhancing the safety of Med-VLMs while providing key insights to mitigate over-defense.